uulm-mrm/semantic_spray_dataset/README.md

-# Official repository for the SemanticSpray dataset
+# Official toolkit for the SemanticSpray dataset
 Coming soon.